Learning through atypical "phase transitions" in overparameterized neural networks: Numerical experiments

-Overall, the tests show that this model, despite the more complex architecture and the continuous weights, exhibits the phenomenological features described in the theoretical analysis of the previous section on the binary perceptron, and confirm their relevance for gradient-based learning.
+Overall, all the phenomenological features that we could measure on this model are compatible with the theoretical analysis of the previous section on the binary perceptron, despite the more complex architecture and the continuous weights, even in the context of gradient-based learning.

 {\em Comparing solutions in Deep architectures: removing symmetries}